Enigma7761/GymEnvironments/README.md

 Implemented with a DQN algorithm

 ![Breakout](breakout.gif)\
-There are two programs that work for Breakout, one PPO one Rainbow (Rainbow has some implementation errors)
+There are two programs that work for Breakout, one PPO one Rainbow

 ### DQN + GAN for exploration
 Worked on combining a GAN with a DQN algorithm for exploration in the Summer Stem Institute program.
-Didn't finish because lacked the resources to fully evaluate the algorithms performance \
 (MontezumaGAN.py, though it is currently set to Breakout) \
 (Paper written while in the Summer Stem Institute: https://www.overleaf.com/read/tsxbtnpnjhkf)